-- Renal colic, gross hematuria, and acute urinary retention presentations to the emergency department have risen above and beyond population growth. - Rates of return to the emergency department within 30 days of initial presentation have increased. - Wait time to be seen in clinic for followup has also increased; a substantial percentage of clinic visits are preceded by multiple emergency department visits. - With a growing and aging population, appropriate resources must be allocated to meet the rising burden of acute urologic disease.
+- Renal colic, gross hematuria, and acute urinary retention presentations to the ED have risen above and beyond population growth. - Rates of return to the ED within 30 days of initial presentation have increased. - Wait time to be seen in clinic for followup has also increased; a substantial percentage of clinic visits are preceded by multiple ED visits. - With a growing and aging population, appropriate resources must be allocated to meet the rising burden of acute urological disease.